 What if I incur expenses in relation to my job?

-If you are an employee and you pay for certain business expenses, you might be able to get tax relief.
+If you are an employee and you pay for certain business expenses that your employer does not reimburse, you might be able to get tax relief.
 This applies to business expenses that relate only to doing your job.

 Often the tax relief works by taking off the amount of the expense from your employment income.
 This reduces your taxable income and the tax you have to pay.
 These are sometimes called ‘tax-deductible’ expenses.
 You may have to make a claim in order to obtain this tax relief.
 Below we consider different types of employment expenses and explain how you can claim tax relief on these.
+Because the relief operates by reducing your taxable income, you can get no relief for these expenses if you are not a taxpayer.
 There are two possibilities:

 If you pay for a business expense, but your employer reimburses you, you cannot get tax relief in the same manner.
 You may be able to make a claim to cancel out any tax charge caused by the reimbursed expenses.